With that deadly, determined in-game gaze, the previously affable, almost timid teenager Kai Havertz is immediately transformed.

 Watch: Kai Havertz has the Bundesliga at his talented feet!

 "Quite a lot has happened to me that you start to think and ask yourself, is this really happening?" the recently turned 18-year-old said.

-Rapidly developing a reputation for his astonishing technique, superb reading of the game, strength in the air and overall confidence, excitement abounds as to what the coming campaign holds for Leverkusen's wily wunderkind.
+Rapidly developing a reputation for his astonishing technique, flawless ability using both feet, superb reading of the game, strength in the air and overall confidence, excitement abounds as to what the coming campaign holds for Leverkusen's wily wunderkind.